 - Switch workflows

 Free Version: Completely free, open-source, for personal or commercial purposes.

 7. Plastic Animation Paper – Free Basic Animation

 Perfect for: Starters, beginners and basic users

 As a long-established free software Plastic Animation Paper is well known and well used.
 By their own admission, it’s a little basic and a little dated but it is a great way of getting a feel for the processes involved in animation.
-Basic tools for drawing, zooming, and rotating give a real feel animated hand drawings and for what is possible without you spending time or money.
+Basic tools for drawing, zooming, and rotating give a real feel to animated hand drawings and for what is possible without you spending time or money.
 How to use tutorials are freely available and act to take start you on your animation journey.

 Animation Paper best features: